 To create a toad-friendly yard, just place a few medium-sized stones in a shaded area to create a tiny ‘cave’ for the to live in.
 Think ‘golf ball’ sized cave…toads like cozy spaces!
 Making sure there is water nearby and a bit of soil to get comfortable in is also a plus.

 You can buy a toad house if you want a quick and easy home for toads.
 Check out my post about how to attract toads to your yard.
 Birds and amphibians will help keep garden pests like slugs (again with the slugs!), beetles, caterpillars, etc out of your garden.
 Plus, toads are fun for kids to play with!

 How to Kill Slugs and Snails

 Dig a shallow hole in your garden soil.
-Place a small, shallow dish in the hole so that the top edge is level to the ground.
+Place a small, shallow dish in the hole so that the top edge is level with the ground.
 Fill the container with beer that has a few drops of dish liquid added to it.
-At night, your slugs, earwigs, and snails will head for a refreshing drink and there they will be stuck for ever. <insert evil laughter here!>
+At night, your slugs, earwigs, and snails will head for a refreshing drink and there they will be stuck forever. <insert evil laughter here!>

 Organic gardening is a fun hobby that has the wonderful benefit of being healthy and good for the planet.
 Using natural products to repel pests, feed our soil, and care for local wildlife is a great way to go green this spring!
 Do you have any organic gardening solutions that work for you?

 Diane is a professional blogger and nationally certified pharmacy technician at Good Pill Pharmacy.
 She earned her BS in Microbiology at the University of New Hampshire and has worked in cancer research, academics, and biotechnology.
 Concern over the growing incidence of human disease and the birth of her children led her to begin living a more natural life.
 She quickly realized that the information she was learning along the way could be beneficial to many others and started blogging and freelance writing to share this knowledge with others.
 Learn more about her HERE.